rancilhac/Museoscript/README.md

 -P | --phred : phred score below which bases should be masked with a N in the raw reads (used by seqtk)

--t | --threshold : similarity threshold to be used by vsearch to map align the reads
+-t | --threshold : minimum similarity threshold to consider that a read matches the reference sequence (used by vsearch)

 -T | --threads : number of threads to use, default = 1